o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 Note that the simulation node is handled through `ROS2SystemComponent` - a singleton.
 However, you are free to create and use your own nodes if you need more than one.

-Typically, you will be creating publishers and subscriptions.
+Typically, you will be creating publishers and subscriptions in order to communicate with the ROS 2 ecosystem using common topics.
 This is done through [rclcpp API](https://docs.ros.org/en/humble/p/rclcpp/generated/classrclcpp_1_1Node.html#classrclcpp_1_1Node).
 Example:

 ```
 auto ros2Node = ROS2Interface::Get()->GetNode();